n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 consonant.

-Medial consonants, if they occur, will not be preceded by a "Halant".
-This is because medial consonants in Myanmar are used to modify the vowel sound of the syllable.
+Medial consonants, if they occur, will not be preceded by a
+<samp>"Halant"</samp>.
+This is because medial consonants in Myanmar are used to
+modify the vowel sound of the syllable.

 > Note: in the Myanmar script, all medial consonants have their own